 So we encourage you to make space for meaningful conversations, and to be curious, open, and interested in what your team has to say.
 If you truly listen to each other, be prepared to be amazed!

-At School of the Wild we bring teams into nature, to take advantage of being away from day-to-day distractions, when everyone is feeling more relaxed and open, to facilitate a space for better conversations.
+At School of the Wild we bring teams into nature for an outdoor team building away day, to take advantage of being away from day-to-day distractions, when everyone is feeling more relaxed and open, to facilitate a space for better conversations.

 After all, you can't solve problems in the same place you created them.